 Lowering the peephole on the door.

-Permitting a family to have a large dog to assist a family member with a disability in a CCHA family development where the size of dogs is usually limited; 24 CFR § 8.20
+Permitting a family to have a large dog to assist a family member with a disability in a HACC family development where the size of dogs is usually limited; 24 CFR § 8.20

-Making sure that CCHA processes are understandable to applicants and residents with sensory or cognitive impairments, including but not limited to 24 CFR § 8.6
+Making sure that HACC processes are understandable to applicants and residents with sensory or cognitive impairments, including but not limited to 24 CFR § 8.6

-Making large type documents, Braille documents, cassettes or a reader available to an applicant or resident with a vision impairment during interviews or meetings with CCHA staff.
+Making large type documents, Braille documents, cassettes or a reader available to an applicant or resident with a vision impairment during interviews or meetings with HACC staff.

 Using personal visits, interviews or telephone calls to convey information to an applicant or resident who cannot see or read.

-Making a sign language interpreter available to an applicant with a hearing impairment during interviews or meetings with CCHA staff.
+Making a sign language interpreter available to an applicant with a hearing impairment during interviews or meetings with HACC staff.

-Permitting an applicant or resident to be accompanied or represented by a family member, friend or advocate at all meetings and interviews with CCHA if the individual desires such representation.
+Permitting an applicant or resident to be accompanied or represented by a family member, friend or advocate at all meetings and interviews with HACC if the individual desires such representation.

-Permitting an outside agency or individual to assist an applicant with a disability to meet the CCHA’s applicant screening criteria.
+Permitting an outside agency or individual to assist an applicant with a disability to meet the HACC’s applicant screening criteria.

 To meet the standard of HUD’s definition of “Qualified Individual with a Disability” a family head or other member with a disability must still be able to meet essential obligations of tenancy.
 They must be able: 24 CFR § 8.3